5156241

 Butte City Bridge Project -

-Starting March 14, 2022, CalTrans began construction on the new Butte City Bridge at the Sul Norte and Codora Units.
-A new bridge and causeway is being constructed adjacent to the existing structures, after which the old structures will be demolished.
-The Sul Norte and Codora Units will continue to be open to the public through the current parking lot, although road and trail access may be temporarily re-routed to accommodate construction activity.
+Starting March 14, 2022, CalTrans began construction on the new Butte City Bridge at the Sul Norte and Codora Units, and the old structures will be demolished.
+The Sul Norte and Codora Units will continue to be open to the public through the current parking lot, although road and trail access may be temporarily re-routed to accommodate construction or demolition activity.
 The SAFETY ZONE adjacent the bridge has been expanded by 150 feet during the construction project - please follow all signs in the field.

-Dairy Fire burn area is re-opened to public access - The area that was closed in June 2021 due to the Dairy Fire has been re-opened after hazard tree removal has been completed.
-The Dairy Fire affected the southern portion of the La Barranca Unit, the western portion of the Todd Island Unit, and the northern portion of the Mooney Unit.
-Please continue to use caution when visiting this area as tree health may continue to change over the upcoming months.
+Dairy Fire burn area is re-opened to public access - The Dairy Fire of 2021 affected the southern portion of the La Barranca Unit, the western portion of the Todd Island Unit, and the northern portion of the Mooney Unit.
+Please continue to use caution when visiting this area as tree health may continue to change over time.

 Visit Us